pqrkchqps/diehard-dot-fund/docs/en/development_handbook/accessibility.md

-## We're developing Loomio to be accessible to people who are blind.
+## We're developing Diehard_Fund to be accessible to people who are blind.

-Recently we started a collaboration with [David Best](http://davidbest.ca/), whose experience as a web developer and a blind individual has been invaluable in teaching us how to make Loomio work for people how are navigating the web without vision.
+Recently we started a collaboration with [David Best](http://davidbest.ca/), whose experience as a web developer and a blind individual has been invaluable in teaching us how to make Diehard_Fund work for people how are navigating the web without vision.

-We're developing guidelines specifically for the Loomio codebase.
+We're developing guidelines specifically for the Diehard_Fund codebase.
 Please note none of this has been verified yet: while it may be a useful resource for your development project, please consult with a professional if you want to guarantee accessibility.

 ## Guidelines